syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 You can perform nested mail merge with relational or hierarchical data source and independent data tables in a template document.

-You need to define the commands with table name and expression for linking the indenpenedent data tables during nested mail merge process.
+You need to define the commands with table name and expression for linking the independent data tables during nested mail merge process.
 You can use the **“%****TableName****.****ColumnName****%”** expression for getting the current value of specified column in a table.

-Nested mail merge operation can automatically replace the merge field with immediate group data.
-Also, you can predefine from which group data can be populcated to a merge field.
+Nested mail merge operation automatically replaces the merge field with immediate group data.
+You can also predefine the group data that is populated to a merge field.
 You need to add a corresponding group name as a prefix to the merge field name for merging a specific group data to the merge field.

 For example:

 * The merge field name should be like “TableName:Id” (<<TableName:MergeFieldName>>)
 * The merge field name should be like “Image:TableName:Photo” (<<Image:TableName:MergeFieldName>>)

-The following code snippet shows how to perform a nested mail merge.
+The following code example shows how to perform a nested mail merge.

 {% highlight c# %}
 [C#]

-//Open the template document.
+//Opens the template document.

 WordDocument document = new WordDocument("Template.docx");

-//Get the data from the database.
+//Gets the data from the database.

 OleDbConnection conn = new OleDbConnection("Provider=Microsoft.Jet.OLEDB.4.0;Data Source=" + dataBase);